mgdm/htmlq/README.md

     -V, --version              Prints version information

 OPTIONS:
     -a, --attribute <attribute>         Only return this attribute (if present) from selected elements -b, --base <base>                   Use this URL as the base for links -f, --filename <FILE>               The input file.
 Defaults to stdin -o, --output <FILE>                 The output file.
-Defaults to stdout
+Defaults to stdout -r, --remove-nodes <SELECTOR>...
+Remove nodes matching this expression before output.
+May be specified multiple times

 ARGS:
     <selector>...
 The CSS expression to select [default: html]